Food Chain and Food Web: Differences and Importance

 Scavengers and Decomposers

-• A scavenger is an animal that is attracted to the smell of the dead animal
+• It’s an animal attracted to the smell of the dead animal.

-• Most of the time, it is the smell that alerts the scavenger to the presence of the dead animal.
-Sometimes, however, the scavenger gains its clues from other groups of scavengers who’ve come to enjoy a feast
+• Most of the time, the smell alerts the scavenger to the presence of the dead animal.
+Sometimes, however, the scavenger gains clues from other groups of scavengers who’ve come to feast.

-• Scavengers include foxes, bears, coyotes and turkey vultures.
+• Scavengers include foxes, hyenas, bears, coyotes, and turkey vultures.

 • Scavengers have a keen sense of smell